 In March 2017, we entered into a common stock purchase agreement (the Purchase Agreement) with Aspire Capital Fund, LLC (Aspire Capital) which provides that, upon the terms and subject to the conditions and limitations of the Purchase Agreement, Aspire Capital is committed to purchase up to an aggregate of \$21.0 million of shares of our common stock.
-Upon execution of the Purchase Agreement, we sold to Aspire Capital 222,222 shares of common stock at \$4.50 per share for proceeds of \$1.0 million and Aspire Capital is committed to purchase up to \$20.0 million of additional shares of our common stock at the time of each sale, subject to certain conditions.
+Upon execution of the Purchase Agreement, we sold to Aspire Capital 222,222 shares of common stock at \$4.50 per share for proceeds of \$1.0 million and Aspire Capital is committed to purchase up to \$20.0 million of additional shares of our common stock at our request from time to time during a 30 month period that began on May 1, 2017 and at prices based on the market price of our common stock at the time of each sale, subject to certain conditions.
 In consideration for entering into the Purchase Agreement and concurrently with the execution of the Purchase Agreement, we issued to Aspire Capital 195,726 shares of our common stock.
 As of March 31, 2019 we had issued 417,948 shares of common stock to Aspire Capital under the Purchase Agreement for net proceeds of approximately \$0.9 million after offering expenses.